Aonodensetsu/xmas_tree_visualizer/README.md

 # Christmas Tree Visualizer
 A python wrapper for creating and viewing effects for Matt Parker's christmas tree.
-Displays PY or CSV effect files and allows creating PY effects easily.
+Displays PY or CSV effect files and allows creating PY and CSV effects easily.

 To use it you need to do a few simple things:
 - have *python3* and module *matplotlib* installed